OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/docs/Setup.md

 To grant access to your Data Lake:

- - Navigate to the Azure Function instance
+ - Navigate to the Azure Function instance.
- - Open the 'Identity' blade
+ - Open the 'Identity' blade.
  - Ensure 'System assigned' identity is turned ON.
  - Copy the Object (principal) ID.
  - Open Azure Storage Explorer (either in the Azure Portal or the desktop app) and navigate to your OEA storage account.